Kreyren/Discord_FF/README.md

 ## Ethical codex
 This server has no rules, but we expect from all users to respect ethics below.

-Ethics are categorized par section, but they all apply server-wide
+Ethics are categorized par section, but they all apply server-wide unless specified otherwise.

 ### General
 1. **No permanent banning!**<br>